CCheung96/software-tech-demo/docs/common/google.md

 	<img src="https://imgs.xkcd.com/comics/wisdom_of_the_ancients.png"/>
 </div>

 The question you are answering today is just a stepping stone on  your path to becoming a programmer.
 The future holds ever-more complex questions and ever-more complex knowledge.
 It won't be long before Google _can't_ answer your question and you _won't_ be able to understand the answer unless you have the base knowledge required.

+{: .note}
-Note, I say "you have the base knowledge", not "you can access the base knowledge".
+I say "you have the base knowledge", not "you can access the base knowledge".
 This is because you need to put together more than one thing at a time when moving to these higher levels of knowledge.

 # But programmers use Google more than anyone!